VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 {% include img.html href="keyConcepts_histogram.png" %}

-Histograms are usually used for measuring latency, sizes of elements (batch size, for example) etc. There are two implementations of a histogram supported by VictoriaMetrics:
+Histograms are usually used for measuring the distribution of latency, sizes of elements (batch size, for example) etc. There are two implementations of a histogram supported by VictoriaMetrics:

 1. [Prometheus histogram](https://prometheus.io/docs/practices/histograms/).
 The canonical histogram implementation